 The following are the types of professionals that can also fit into material design:

 - Visual Designers

-Actual physical materials such as paper, components and palettes are used as a test to see how these things react to natural movements.
+Actual physical materials such as paper, components, and palettes are used as a test to observe how these things react to natural movements.
 For example, an icon made of layered paper will be tested at an angle to a beam of light to see how and where a shadow will react.
 Designers can then apply the same shadows and effects to the material design digitally.

 Material design is a key concept when building or creating an app for a smart device.
 There are certain guidelines that should be followed to make certain that a designer’s methods are accessible for all users on any device.
-Seeing as material design is used mostly with google and apple products, use the guidelines below as a reference.
+Seeing as material design is used mostly with Google and Spple products, use the guidelines below as a reference.